Skip to main content

 Fraudsters convince people to provide these sensitive pieces of information under the guise of helping to solve the issue or concern.
 The following tips can help you avoid becoming a victim of a Text Scam:

 • Always be wary of any caller, even if you recognize the Caller ID.
+Exercise sound judgment when receiving and responding to text messages, even if you believe you recognize the Sender ID.
 Fraudsters can spoof bank and financial institution contact numbers to appear legitimate.
 If you think it is your bank calling, find contact information through the bank’s legitimate website.
-For BFSFCU, contact information is found at Contact Us: Additionally, sending a secure message through Digital Banking is another option.
+For BankFund, contact information is found at Contact Us: Additionally, sending a secure message through Digital Banking is another option.

 Learn to block and report unwanted texts: